 Rental property owners and managers are responsible for providing safe and healthy conditions for their tenants.
-Rental property safety includes keeping tenants safe from physical harm from unsecure or damaged structures, reducing the threat of criminal intruders that could harm or threaten your tenants, and providing a property that does not negatively affect a tenant’s health.
+Rental property safety includes keeping tenants safe from physical harm from insecure or damaged structures, reducing the threat of criminal intruders that could harm or threaten your tenants, and providing a property that does not negatively affect a tenant’s health.

 Landlords and property managers can provide safe conditions for their renters by performing a few basic safety and maintenance procedures before and after a lease term.
-Safety checks will help you address risky issues before they cause additional property damage or hurt a tenant.
+Safety checks will help you address risk issues before they cause additional property damage or hurt a tenant.

 Not only is it a good idea to provide a safe home to your tenants, it is the law.
-According to the legal team at Nolo, most state laws require a landlord to provide a safe and liveable home by ensuring that:
+According to the legal team at Nolo, most state laws require a landlord to provide a safe and livable home by ensuring that:

 - Structural elements of the building are secure and intact, including floors, stairs, walls, and roofs

 - Common areas, like hallways and stairways, are in a safe and clean condition

 - Electrical, plumbing, heating, ventilating, and air-conditioning systems and elevators are operating safely